meiying13/COMP3613A1/readme.md

 ```bash
 $ flask student search-name
 ```
-- **Description**: This command allows users to search for students by their first or last name.
-The user is prompted to enter a name, and the command returns all students whose first or last names match the input.
+- **Description**: This command allows users to search for students by their first and last name.
+The user is prompted to enter a first name and last name, and the command returns all students whose name match the input.

 ### 5. Adding a Review for a Student